Imusama23/event-horizon/README.md

 ## Security Warning

-> **IMPORTANT**: This service **does not** include any form of authentication or encryption (TLS).
+> **IMPORTANT**: This service intentionally **does not** include any form of authentication or encryption (TLS).
 You must firewall this service yourself to restrict access from access outside your network.

 ---